 - A decrease in facial or body hair

 How to Find Out if You Have Azoospermia?

-If you have been trying unsuccessfully to get your partner pregnant, a top doctor from our hospital may test you for this condition.
+If you have been trying unsuccessfully to get your partner pregnant, Dr. Prakash Patel and Team from Shukan Hospital and IVF Center may test you for this condition.
 You can visit Shukan Hospital and IVF Center in Ahmedabad for your tests.
 The first step will be to provide a sample of your semen, which will then be examined under a microscope in a laboratory.
 When no sperm can be found in two separate tests, you have azoospermia.
-In order to determine what’s causing the problem, a specialist doctor from Shukan IVF will examine you.
+In order to determine what’s causing the problem, Infertility & IVF Specialist Dr. Prakash Patel from Shukan IVF will examine you.
 They will conduct a complete physical exam, ask about your medical history, and measure the hormone levels in your blood.
 In the case of normal hormone levels, a doctor may order an ultrasound to check for obstructions in your scrotum or transrectal.
 The diagnosis may be confirmed by an MRI.
 In some cases, surgery is the only way to find the obstruction.
 If you don’t have a blockage, a genetic test can diagnose a gene problem.

 What is the treatment for azoospermia?

 Depending on the cause, azoospermia can be treated.
 Azoospermia is often understood and treated through genetic testing and counseling.
 The following treatment approaches can be used:

 - An abnormal or never-developed tube can be reconstructed and connected if there is a blockage causing your azoospermia.